tokio-rs/tracing/README.md

 it is polled, leading to very confusing and incorrect output.
 For more details, see [the documentation on closing spans][closing].

-There are two ways to instrument asynchronous code.
-The first is through the [`Future::instrument`] combinator:
+This problem can be solved using the [`Future::instrument`] combinator:

 ```rust
 use tracing_futures::Instrument;